 Rich Alexander’s journey with fine art started when he met illustrator Alan Reingold while designing the September 11th Firefighter Memorial in Mt.
 Kisco, N.Y.

-At the time, Rich was working as a draftsman and N.Y.C. firefighter, when Alan took notice of his talent and encouraged him to pursue fine art; Rich began by studying pencil drawings; later, he sought to explore color through oil painting, fell in love with the medium and never stoped painting.
+At the time, Rich was busy running his own Custom Signs company, and N.Y.C. firefighter, when Alan took notice of his talent and encouraged him to pursue fine art; Rich began by studying pencil drawings; later, he sought to explore color through oil painting, fell in love with the medium and never stoped painting.

 2010 USSC International Design Competition, Multi Media, First Place